 Job/Internship Offer Timeframes

 Experience shows the best employment decisions for both students and employers are those that are made without pressure and with the greatest amount of information.
 Students given sufficient time to attend career fairs, participate in on‐campus interviews, and/or complete the interviewing in which they are currently engaged are more likely to make good long‐term employment decisions and may be less likely to renege on job acceptances and in the long run, this will improve attrition rates.
 Consistent with the guidelines of the National Association of Colleges & Employers (NACE), we ask that students be given at least 2 weeks to make an informed and responsible decision.
-If you would like to make a full-time offer to a former summer intern, we request that you allow the student until November 15 to accept/decline the offer.
+If you would like to make a full-time or return offer to a former intern, we request that you allow the student until November 15 to accept/decline the offer.
 This will ensure that the student has the time necessary to explore alternatives and make an informed decision.

 Home Office Policy